 When we look at everything Office 365 provides, it feels overwhelming.
 Not only are we dealing with many new applications we’ve never supported, like Delve, Sway, Planner, and Teams; we are also looking at several ways to protect them.
 Functionality like Azure AD connect, Single Sign On, multi-factor authentication, Rights Management, and the Enterprise Mobility Suite are all options now.
 Despite these security options, there is still a common concern that the safety of our data is out of our control and more vulnerable than ever to the outside world.
 Combining this lack of confidence in someone else maintaining security for us, along with a lot of new applications to learn and support, Office 365 seems unwieldy and difficult to manage.
 Why can’t I turn off half of those icons in the waffle?
 They won’t use a lot of these applications anyway.

-What we actually have in our environmentoutofcontrol3
+What we actually have in our environment

 When we sit down to do an honest evaluation of the applications that exist within our current environment, we start to notice that our well-intentioned, approved, and controlled application list may have a few more outliers than you realized.
 You remember last year when Marketing got frustrated with their project tools?
 They went out on their own to purchase something simple called Trello to manage tasks for their launch events.
 Do you remember when you noticed the helpdesk was using Slack for communications because …well, they have full rights to their desktop and it was free and it has a mobile application.
 The Engineering team is collaborating on SmartSheets with external vendors because the vendor already uses it and it was easy to work on the same document at the same time.
 Have you ever received a call from Dropbox because you have so many corporate email accounts being associated to DropBox storage that they think you should buy the full enterprise product?
 Let’s not even think about how many people used their personal accounts to set up Dropbox.
 You’re aware of the concerns management has about information leaking out through programs you aren’t even aware of – but how do you control those rogue users anyway?